ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 ### Values

 Like most functional programming languages, OCaml is an [expression-oriented programming language](https://en.wikipedia.org/wiki/Expression-oriented_programming_language).
-There are no [statements](https://en.wikipedia.org/wiki/Statement_(computer_science)), i.e., syntactical constructions made to produce some change of state.
+The evaluation of a an expression yields a value, and the evaluation of a [statement](https://en.wikipedia.org/wiki/Statement_(computer_science) yields an effect, i.e. a change of state.
 Variable [assignments](https://en.wikipedia.org/wiki/Assignment_(computer_science)) or [for loop](https://en.wikipedia.org/wiki/For_loop) are examples of statements.
+In many languages, expressions can still yield effects, so the distinction between is not always clear cut.
+The same is true in OCaml where expressions and effects can be mixed.
 Computations triggered by OCaml are written as expressions.
 Once completed, they produce a value, which has a type.
-Here are a few examples of expressions, their type, and resulting values.
+Here are a few examples of expressions, their type, and resulting values:

 ```ocaml
 # "Everything has a value, every value has a type";;